Britain is tumbling into a full-blown sovereign debt crisis | Sean O’Grady

 Though as yet undeclared, the United Kingdom seems to be tumbling into a full-blown sovereign debt crisis.
 That is, of course, simply financial jargon for a country at risk of being insolvent – unable to honour its debts as they become due.
 Investors seem less and less willing to fund the activities of the British government, and less and less inclined to allow the nation, in colloquial terms, to roll over its overdraft or max out the credit card again.
 It could scarcely be more serious.

 The Bank can try and keep liquidity up and interest rates down to save the pension funds; or it can restrain inflation by pushing interest rates up – but it hasn’t the means to do both.
 Britain may need a loan if the markets close to it.
-That is what the International Monetary Fund (IMF) is for – to restore order and confidence, as well as lending money.
+That is what the International Monetary Fund (IMF) is for – to restore order and confidence, as well as lend money.

 It is astonishing.
 All investors want to know, in return for lending His Majesty’s government thousands of millions of pounds, is how sure they can be that they’ll get their interest paid and their money back.
 It is not too much to ask.
 They are not much interested in fairy tales about “unleashing potential” and Brexit opportunities.